qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 Depending on the level selected in the symbol tree items, various tools are made available to help you manage the tree:

-* |signPlus| add new symbol layer: you can stack as many symbols as you want
+* |symbologyAdd| add new symbol layer: you can stack as many symbols as you want
-* |signMinus| remove the selected symbol layer
+* |symbologyRemove| remove the selected symbol layer
 * lock colors of symbol layer: a |locked| locked color stays unchanged when user changes the color at the global (or upper) symbol level
 * |duplicateLayer| duplicate a (group of) symbol layer(s)